NextronSystems/inventory-analyzer-manual/setup/esxi.rst

    :alt: New Virtual Machine - ESX

-Please make sure to select a suitable v-switch or physical interface that reflects the IP address scheme you are planning to use for the new ASGARD.
+Please make sure to select a suitable v-switch or physical interface that reflects the IP address scheme you are planning to use for the new Inventory Analyzer.
 Only use one Hard Disk for the installation.